 The wrong mattress can cause back pain, create unnecessary heat and be a major cause of sleep loss.
 Choosing the right mattress and firmness can support your spine, keep you cool and give you comfort.
 Getting these three things right are paramount in getting good sleep and improving your health.

-2) All sleepers are not alike.
-For the best night’s sleep possible, it is important to sleep on a mattress with the level of firmness that is appropriate for you based on a) sleep position b) history of back pain c) age d) body weight, and e) personal preference.
-Use the chart below to determine which mattress is right for you.
-If you can identify with and check off four or more in one firmness category, you would most likely benefit from that level of firmness in your mattress.
+Secondly, all sleepers are not alike.
+For the best night’s sleep possible, it is important to sleep on a mattress with the level of firmness that is appropriate for you based on: sleep position, history of back pain, age, body weight, and personal preference.
+Use the chart below to determine which mattress is right for you If you check off four or more in one firmness category, you would most likely benefit from that level of firmness in your mattress.

 SOFT (or PLUSH)

 • Body weight of 110 pounds and under